mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Market: Won't actually incentivize manufacturers to create and improve XS and smaller wings.
 - [ ] Market Stagnation: Reinforces the dominant glider model, reducing incentives for innovation and diversification.
 - [ ] Technological Stagnation: Standardizes the sport around a single design, slowing technical evolution and suppressing alternative designs.
 - [ ] Philosophy: It feels "absurd" to intentionally add drag in a performance sport.
+- [ ] Pilot Frustration: Psychologically frustrating to intentionally add drag to performance equipment.
 - [ ] Gaming the system: The equalizer formula could incentivize manufacturers to strategically set the maximum take-off weight to gain a competitive edge.
 - [ ] Ineffective/Over-penalizing: The fixed drag penalty may be too high in weak conditions, unfairly disadvantaging larger wings.
 - [ ] Ineffective/Hard to Calibrate: It is difficult to accurately measure and prove that the chosen compensation is fair—not too little and not too much.